iltuoconsulenteit/DocCropper/README.md

 - The last developer branch is stored in `install/dev_branch`.
 Edit this file to change the default or set `DOCROPPER_DEV_BRANCH` when running the script.
 - Set up the environment and install Python dependencies in a virtualenv
-- Ask for an optional license key
+- Windows and macOS installers ask for an optional license key
 - Write a log file named `install.log` in the installation folder (falling back to `%TEMP%` on Windows or `/tmp` on Linux/macOS)
 - After cloning or updating, list the last 10 commits and optionally restore one by its hash
 - When updating, the scripts fetch the selected branch and hard reset to avoid merge conflicts